-Polymerase Chain Reaction (PCR)-based technology allows detection of DNA or RNA that may be specific for certain microorganisms, genes, or gene products.
-Currently the PCR lab offers the following:
+Polymerase Chain Reaction (PCR)-based technology allows detection of DNA or RNA sequences that may be specific for certain microorganisms, genes, or gene products.
+Currently the PCR lab offers the following testing:

-All specimens submitted for analysis must be accompanied by a requistion form containing the following information:
+All specimens submitted for analysis must be accompanied by a requistion form.

 Samples for PCR may be submitted in several ways:

 - Paraffin block

 - Blood and bone marrow should be collected in EDTA only.
 Samples for PCR testing from body fluids require a dedicated sample.
 Tubes that have been opened and samples for other tests will be rejected (at the director's discretion).

 Normal turnaround time is estimated to be 3-5 days depending upon the day the sample is received.

 Please contact Dr. Stacey O"Neill for any PCR related questions.